What is SIP (Session Initiation Protocol)?

 Reliability

-Any protocol that fails to reliably send or terminate communication at the appropriate time can result in frustration and lost revenue for businesses.
+Any protocol that fails to reliably send or terminate communication at the appropriate time can result in frustration for customers and lost revenue for businesses.
 SIP uses redundancy and failover mechanisms to ensure reliable communication even in the event of network disruptions or failures.

 Mobility